Harry Bruno: War work

 Harry Bruno spontaneously solved an armaments preparedness problem in 1941 for the Office of Production Management.
 Parts suppliers could not offer their services without illustration of needed parts.
 Bruno became involved as agent for Atlas Corporation, and he heard from a press associate that Senator Harry Truman was getting involved.
 Bruno went to him with a plan of Defence Special Trains that would go to the communities of the parts suppliers and display needed parts.
 Agents of the Division of Contract Management for OPM were on the train to deal with suppliers.
 Bruno's scheme was adopted and implemented quickly.
-"American material manufacture got a head start before Pearl Harbour came."
+"American material manufacture got a head start before Pearl Harbor came."

 Bruno had the account of Electric Launch Company of Bayonne, New Jersey.
 He prepared an event to celebrate the christening of the first PT boat.
 The breaking of the bottle was performed by Lt.
 Robert Montgomery.
 Also in attendance was John J. Hopkins, founder of General Dynamics, another account for Bruno.

 During the war Phelps Dodge engaged Bruno to suppress information on Operation Pluto.
 After the war Willys used his services to bring jeeps to the civilian market.

-In 1944 Bruno published his autobiography and aviation history: Wings over America: The Story of American Aviation.
+In 1944, Bruno published his autobiography and aviation history: Wings over America: The Story of American Aviation.

 Second agency

-In 1939 Bruno was observing air races with Vincent Bendix.
+In 1939, Bruno was observing air races with Vincent Bendix.
 When Bendix asked for advice to promote his company, Bruno suggested the idea of a Bendix Trophy transcontinental air race.
 Bruno also promoted the Bendix automatic home laundry.
 They hired Betty Grable and American Airlines stewardesses to pose with and praise the machine.
 But more importantly, Bendix induced Bruno to move the agency offices to 30 Rockefeller Plaza, a more opulent locale.
 Lincoln Ellsworth donated furniture appropriate to the make-over of the office.

-In 1954 Bruno re-organized.
+In 1954, Bruno re-organized.
 The new firm was called H. A. Bruno and Associates.
 The title of executive vice-president and director was given to Russell D. Gudgeon.
 Gudgeon had been a newspaper editor and Associated Press bureau chief before coming to Bruno and Blythe.
 He had helped with the boat shows before serving in military intelligence during the war.
 Two other vice-presidents were named: Hudson Phillips and Theon Wright.

 As a friend of James Rand, Jr., Bruno came to the aid of Remington Rand when they needed to increase awareness of the UNIVAC I. Bruno suggested to the Columbia Broadcasting System that, when the election returns came in for the Presidential election of 1952, the computer be engaged to forecast the results from early returns.
 The computer performed well, both in forecasting, and meeting a larger market.